BENOIT RENARD, MUSIC DIRECTOR

 CARLOS Federico TAGLE, ARTISTIC DIRECTOR

-Carlos Tagle has been the Artistic Director of the Manhattan Opera Studio since 2013.
-Under his direction, the main goal of the Opera Studio has been to create a hard work intensive artistic experience and a connection to the professional world.
-Under his direction the Summer Program of MOS was established as one of the most prestigious in the world and a reference of the New York opera scene.
+Carlos Federico Tagle has been the Artistic Director of the Manhattan Opera Studio since 2013.
+Under his direction, the main goal of the Opera Studio has been to create an intensive and practice oriented artistic experience and a bridge to the professional world.
+This strategy helped to establish MOS as one of the most prestigious young artist programs in the world.

-Mr. Tagle has established strategic alliances with other prestigious organizations overseas such as The Paris Opera Competition and the Fundacion Ibanez-Atkinson, participating as an active jury in international competitions and being a valuable advisor for them.
+Mr. Tagle has established strategic alliances with other prestigious organizations overseas such as The Paris Opera Competition and the Fundacion Ibanez-Atkinson, participating as an active jury in international competitions and becoming an artistic advisor.